minagawah/cra-ts-emotion-tailwind-solution/README.md

 +@tailwind utilities;
 ```

-Here is a list of packages to install so far:
+A list of packages to install so far:

 ```shell
 yarn add --dev typescript @types/node @types/react @types/react-dom @typescript-eslint/eslint-plugin @typescript-eslint/parser eslint-config-react customize-cra react-app-rewired emotion @emotion/core @emotion/styled @emotion/babel-preset-css-prop tailwindcss tailwind.macro@next
 ```

 **UP TO THIS POINT ARE THE COMMON SETUPS FOR BOTH APPROACHES.
 FROM NOW ON, I WILL EXPLAIN EACH APPROACH.**

 <a id="what-postcss"></a>
 ### 2-2.
-Using `PostCSS`
+Using PostCSS

 One way to have
 [emotion](https://emotion.sh/docs/introduction)